tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 ```

 ### Decompress data
-Uncompress the data on each node in parallel.
+Decompress the data on each node in parallel.
 ```sh
 cat << EOF > uncompress.sh
 cd sf10000